Call or Text Us Now! 845 244 4888

 • and the list goes on …

-This type of sound effects brings more realism to your video production, reinforcing the visual metaphor of nature, day-to-day basis, and even lumbering animals.
+This type of sound effects brings more realism to your video production, reinforcing the visual metaphor of nature on a day-to-day basis, and even lumbering animals.

-To get more insight, listen to sound effects examples from the iconic scene on Home Alone:
+To get more insight, listen to sound effects examples from the iconic scene in Home Alone:

 2. Specialty Effects

-It includes extraordinary sounds like man-eating monsters, space transporter, magical transformation, a shining gold genie lamp, aliens, meteor rain, space hurricane, lasers, and anything else that you can imagine.
+It includes extraordinary sounds like man-eating monsters, space transporters, magical transformations, a shining gold genie lamp, aliens, meteor rain, space hurricanes, lasers, and anything else that you can imagine.

-All these sounds are technically specialized by sound editors or audio professionals to help the “imaginary” scenes still feel very real, organic, and natural.
+Sound editors or audio professionals technically specialize in all these sounds to help the “imaginary” scenes still feel very real, organic, and natural.

 3. Foley Sounds

 One of the most exciting parts of video production is the audio or sound replacement.
-Unlike the special effects where the sound is digitally created, foley recreates the sound with organic elements and synchronizes it with the visual.
+Unlike the special effects where the sound is digitally created, Foley recreates the sound with organic elements and synchronizes it with the visuals.

 After the foley sounds are recorded, the foley artists manipulate them in the next phase, the editing process, to synchronize the scenes.